-Action Aim / output Target Equality group Lead partners Progress report 2021- 2023 b) Ensure all staff feel that their working environment is a safe environment for disclosure. represent.
-They will feel that they have the same opportunities as all staff. tracking system for all our recruitment activity and we have identified that this has resulted in more accurate applicant reporting of equalities data. b) We have signed up to the LGBT Charter and have developed an Action Plan of work to achieve this.
-We have invited staff to display their pronouns and wear their ID badges on rainbow lanyards and have feedback from minority staff who said this visibility made them feel very welcome.
+Action Aim/Output Target Equality Group Lead Part- ners Progress Report 2021- 2023 opportunities as all staff ing system for all our re- cruitment activity and we have identified that this has resulted in more ac- curate applicant reporting of equalities data b) Ensure all staff feel that their working environ- ment is a safe environ- ment for disclosure b)We have signed up to the LGBT Charter and have developed an Action Plan of work to achieve this.
+We have invited staff to display their pronouns and wear their ID badges on rainbow lanyards, and have feedback from minority staff who said this visibility made them feel very welcome.
+We have also established an Internal Equality, Di- versity, and Inclusion Ad- vocacy Group to provide all staff with a safe space

-Action Aim / output Target Equality group Lead partners Progress report 2021- 2023 We have also established an internal equality, diversity, and inclusion advocacy group to provide all staff with a safe space to discuss lived experience.
-This group also informs our equalities work, and members are the LGBT Charter champions c) We will seek to engage with minority staff groups to identify barriers to disclosure, and how we might overcome those barriers. c) Partly being actioned both through the internal equality group and the LGBT Charter, but there is still more to be done in this regard.

-Action Aim / output Target Equality group Lead partners Progress report 2021- 2023 We will seek to ensure that all our staff welcome diversity in the staff group by: a) We will proactively drive improved knowledge and understanding of equalities through progressive and engaged equalities training and ally-ship programmes.
-Staff are comfortable with a diverse workforce, - champion diversity and challenge incidents that seek to undermine such diversity within the workforce.
-100% staff and Board trained in equalities, unconscious bias and having appropriate conversations around diversity.
-100% management and Board trained in allyship.
-All Cairngorms National Park Authority human resources team Equality Advisory Forum a) Comprehensive on- site training was procured in 2022, with very positive feedback.
-This was supplemented by LGBT training delivered as part of the LGBT Charter journey.
-The organisation has signed up with Somewhere: for us and their Rainbow Enterprise Network and is now publicly an ally organisation.
+Action Aim/Output Target Equality Group Lead Part- ners Progress Report 2021- 2023 to discuss lived experi- ence.
+This group also in- forms our equalities work, and members are the LGBT Charter Champions c) We will seek to engage with minority staff groups to identify barri- ers to disclosure, and how we might overcome those barriers c)Partly being actioned both through the Internal Equality Group and the LGBT Charter, but there ii still more to be done in this regard.
+We will seek to ensure that all our staff welcome diversity in the staff group by:- Staff are comforta- ble with a diverse workforce, cham- pion diversity and 100% staff and Board trained in Equalities, unconscious bias and having appropriate conversations around All CNPA HR team Equality Ad- visory Forum a) We will proactively drive improved knowledge and understanding of equalities through progressive and engaged equalities training and ally-ship programmes. challenge incidents that seek to under- mine such diversity within the work- force. diversity.
+100% Management and Board trained in Ally-ship. a)Comprehensive on-site training was procured in 2022, with very positive feedback.
+This was supplemented by LGBT training delivered as part of the Charter journey.
+The organisation has signed

-Action Aim / output Target Equality group Lead partners Progress report 2021- 2023 b) We will establish an internally focussed equalities strategy and will set up an internal equality advisory group to support work to ensure equalities is embedded in all staff policies and procedures. b) The group has now been established and actively informs all our equality work.
-We have now to focus on developing an equalities strategy, to implement alongside our equal opportunities policy and LGBT action plan c) We will Incorporate equality and diversity metrics into performance reporting on an annual basis to ensure actions are driven by senior management. c) Still to action
+Action Aim/Output Target Equality Group Lead Part- ners Progress Report 2021- 2023 up with Somewhere: for us and their Rainbow En- terprise Network, and is now publicly an ally or- ganisation. b) We will establish an internally focussed Equalities Strategy, and will set up an internal equality advisory group to support work to ensure equalities is embedded in all staff policies and procedures. b)The Group has now been established and ac- tively informs all our equality work.
+We have now to focus on develop- ing an Equalities Strategy, to implement alongside our Equal Opportunities Policy and LGBT Action Plan c) We will Incorporate Equality and Diversity metrics into performance reporting on an annual basis to ensure actions are driven by senior man- agement c)Still to action